-Founded in 1787, the University of Pittsburgh of the Commonwealth System of Higher Education (the University) is an institution of higher education with a three-pronged mission to provide the highest-quality instruction for its students, engage in innovative research activities, and support the state and local community through public service programs.
-In its 227 year history, the University has evolved into an internationally recognized center of learning and research.
-The University's main campus in the City of Pittsburgh is comprised of 16 schools and several academic centers educating nearly 29,000 students in various undergraduate, graduate, and doctorate-professional programs.
-Four regional campuses with a total enrollment approximating 6,400 students are located throughout western Pennsylvania.
+The University's main campus in the City of Pittsburgh comprises 16 schools and several academic centers educating nearly 29,000 students in various undergraduate, graduate, and doctorate-professional programs.
+Four regional campuses with a total enrollment approximating 6,300 students are located throughout western Pennsylvania.